sichangi/node-red-contrib-cloud-firestore/README.md

 ## Extensibility & further uses

-Both the read & write nodes expose a ``firebase`` object through the ``msg`` object that contains the current app instance and a reference to the firebase admin sdk, which allows you to extend the node to your liking.
+Both the read & write nodes expose a ``firebase`` object that contains the current app instance and a reference to the firebase admin sdk, which allows you to extend the node to your liking.

  ```